Secure Coding Guidelines

 Web Storage, which is often used to store information, can be accessed from any JavaScript code.

-Similarly, Kintone plugin settings and non-HttpOnly cookies can also be accessed via JavaScript.
+Similarly, Kintone plug-in settings and non-HttpOnly cookies can also be accessed via JavaScript.

 Therefore, there is a possibility that authentication/authorization information can be misused, for example, if a malicious site is accessed.